Courts have considered the following factors as criteria for whether there exists a hostile working environment:

 What behaviors can contribute to a hostile environment?

-The following behaviors have been deemed to contribute to a hostile work environment:
+The following behaviors have been deemed to contribute to what qualifies as a hostile work environment:

 - Sexually fondling someone in the workplace,

 - A male supervisor’s sexual comments nearly every day about a female subordinate’s clothing and appearance,

 - A male coworker simulating sex acts for the female worker to see, as other male coworkers laughed,

 - Sexual, homophobic, or racial slurs that are directed at the complainant,

 - Hanging a noose for a Black coworker to see,

 - Forbidding employees to speak any language other than English, contributing to ethnic tension and making national origin a disadvantage in the workplace, and